Omega-Numworks/Omega-CLI-Installer/README.md

 ## About

 This installer is made to install easily [Omega](https://github.com/Omega-Numworks/Omega).
-This installer is an `ALPHA` release.
+It also allows you to choose the apps and languages you want to install.
+This CLI is an `ALPHA` release.
 Errors are not handled correctly.

 ## Install Omega